cuiyongbo/hello-world/my_wiki/programmer_note/python/python_builtin_functions.rst

       True

-.. function:: map(function, iterable, ...)

-   Return an iterator that applies *function* to every item of *iterable*, yielding the results.
-If additional *iterable* arguments are passed, *function* must take that many arguments and is applied to the items from all iterables in parallel.
-With multiple iterables, the iterator stops when the shortest iterable is exhausted.
-For cases where the function inputs are already arranged into argument tuples, see :func:`itertools.starmap`.

 .. function:: reduce(function, iterable[, initializer])

    Apply function of two arguments cumulatively to the items of iterable, from left to right, so as to reduce the iterable to a single value.